jkempf42/kube-volttron/cluster-config/README.md

 through:

-- Installing and configuring a Wireguard VPN running through a `wg0` interface on a central node running in a cloud VM and a local gateway node running in a VirtualBox VM located on the site local area network.
+- Installing and configuring a Wireguard VPN running through a `wg0` interface on a central node, nominally running in a cloud VM but also in an onsite VM, and a gateway node running in a VirtualBox VM located on the site local area network.
 The node configurations generalize so that the local gateway node could be any device that can run Ubuntu or another Linux variant, and the central node could be a VM running in an on prem data center, a VM on a laptop, or even a dedicated server.
-Both nodes need internet connectivity.
+Both nodes need internet connectivity, and the gateway node needs connectivity to the local site network to access IoT devices.

-- The basic Kubernetes services on both nodes and `kubeadm` on both nodes, and the Flannel and Multus CNI plugins on the central node.
+- Installing and configuring the basic Kubernetes services on both nodes and `kubeadm` on both nodes, and the Flannel and Multus CNI plugins on the central node.
 Flannel is used for the intra-cluster, pod-to-pod network, and Multus is used to